ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 ---

 ## 6. Conceptual Overview of Generative Models

 Generative models learn the probability distribution of data, allowing them to “sample” or create new examples.

+**Analogy:** If a discriminative model is like a bouncer checking IDs at a club, a generative model is like a DJ creating new music for the crowd.

 **Language Models:**
 - Predict the next word (token) given the previous context.